-Most people first become aware of mortgage life insurance when they go to purchase a house, as many lenders offer it to homebuyers as a sort of add-on to their mortgage.
+Most people first become aware of mortgage life insurance when they go to purchase a house.
+Many lenders offer it to homebuyers as a sort of add-on to their mortgage.

-The benefit of this narrowly focused form of life insurance: if you, the policyholder, pass away while it's still in effect (while you're still paying for it), the insurance company will pay your lender the remaining balance of your mortgage.
+The benefit of this form of life insurance: if you pass away while it's still in effect, the insurance company will pay your lender the remaining balance of your mortgage.

-In other words, you make monthly payments--which may or may not be wrapped into your monthly mortgage payment—so you and your loved ones can rest easy knowing your home loan will be paid off should something happen to you.
+In other words, you make monthly payments so you and your loved ones can rest easy knowing your home loan will be paid off should something happen to you.

 On the surface, such a product probably sounds appealing, especially when you consider that, for most people, a mortgage is the biggest debt they'll ever have.
 Dig a little deeper, though, and you'll find that the return on this particular investment isn't as impressive as it initially seems.